 Your friend lost weight on the Paleo Diet.
 Your mom slimmed down on the Military Diet.
 Your sister is reaching her weight loss goals with the Wheat Belly diet.
 Now it’s your turn to get trim.
 Should you follow in the footsteps of your friends and family?
 No, not necessarily.
-Those popular programs could be turn out to be a make your diet workdiet disaster for you.
+Those popular programs could be turn out to be a diet disaster for you.

 Why Some Popular Diets Fail